DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

     * For Ubuntu/Debian systems these can be installed using ``apt install build-essential``

-*   Python, recommended version 3.5+.

-    * Python v3.5+ is needed to build DPDK using meson and ninja

-    * Python 2.7+ or 3.2+, to use various helper scripts included in the DPDK package.
+*   Python 3.5 or later.

 *   Meson (version 0.47.1+) and ninja